"

 5.2 Language and Speech – Position Verbs

-Position verbs describe the static location of something.
+Position verbs describe the static location of someone or something.
 They very naturally answer the question Где?
 And, for the following examples, notice the use of the Prepositional case.

 The following verbs all follow the second conjugation pattern.
 Two of them exhibit what is called a mutation in the first person singular forms.
 Recall that if a mutation occurs for a Type II verb, it only occurs in the first person singular.